ArchetypalTech/TheOrugginTrail-ArgusWE/README.md

 ```

 ## Install Docker
-This should be easy for you.

 ## Install Go
-This should be easy for you.

 ## Running
-Once you have installed the above, you can run the project on:

 ### Development Mode
 World Engine dev mode provides a fast and easy way to run and iterate on your game shard.